hpcaitech/ColossalAI/colossalai/shardformer/README.md

 ### Quick Start

-The sample API usage is given below(If you enable the use of flash attention, please install xformers.):
+The sample API usage is given below(If you enable the use of flash attention, please install `flash_attn`.
+In addition, xformers's `cutlass_op` provide a supplementary optimization, It requires that the sequence length be a multiple of 8.):

 ```python
 from colossalai.shardformer import ShardConfig, Shard